Spring Garden Revival

 Safety Regulations, Insurance Requirements & Utility Coordination for Pruning Operations in Bridgewater

-All pruning operations must adhere to ANSI Z133.1 Safety Standards, requiring personal protective equipment (PPE) such as hard hats, eye and face protection, chainsaw chaps, and fall protection for work >6 feet above ground.
-Equipment must be inspected daily, and aerial lifts must comply with OSHA standards.
-Electrical safety is paramount: maintain a minimum 10 feet clearance from power lines for voltages up to 50kV, and only qualified line clearance arborists may work near utilities.
-Insurance requirements include 1M minimum general liability (2M aggregate recommended), environmental impairment coverage, workers compensation, and bonding for municipal contracts.
-Coordination with utility companies and the Bridgewater Department of Public Works is required before work begins.
+All pruning operations must comply with ANSI Z133.1 Safety Standards, including personal protective equipment (hard hats, eye/face protection, chainsaw chaps, climbing gear), and fall protection >6 feet.
+Equipment is inspected daily, and aerial lift operators must meet OSHA requirements.
+Electrical safety is paramount: maintain a 10 feet minimum distance from power lines, and only qualified line clearance arborists may work near utilities.
+Contractors must carry 1M minimum general liability insurance (2M aggregate recommended), environmental impairment coverage, workers compensation, and professional liability.
+Coordination with utility companies and the DPW is required before work begins.

 Bridgewater Department of Public Works